Industrial Solvents Trading License in Dubai

 Depending on the specific solvents being traded, additional approvals may be required from Dubai Municipality's Chemical Section and the Ministry of Climate Change and Environment, particularly where controlled or restricted substances are involved.
 Traders should conduct a product-level compliance review before finalising their activity list.

 For international shipments, proper labelling, safety data sheets (SDS), and REACH-aligned documentation are required.
 Storage facilities must meet ADR and IATA hazardous goods standards.
-Dubai South offers warehousing solutions that are designed to accommodate these requirements, and these can typically be arranged as part of the overall licence and facility setup process.
+Dubai South offers warehousing solutions that are designed to accommodate these requirements, and these can typically be arranged as part of the overall license and facility setup process.

 Why Dubai South Is the Right Base for Solvents Trading